scikit-learn/enhancement_proposals/slep023/proposal.rst

         def teardown(self, context): ...

-The `setup` and `teardown` hooks are called at the beginning and end of fit and should be used to setup and tear down the callback for the estimator.
+The `setup` and `teardown` hooks are called at the beginning and end of fit and should be used to set up and tear down the callback for the estimator.
 The `on_fit_task_begin` and `on_fit_task_end` hooks are called at the beginning and end of each task performed during fit, including the root task.